Home - Wittgenstein's Logic of Language | Bibliography and abbreviations | Site Map | Site Search

 Philosophy, as we use the word, is a fight against the fascination which forms of expression exert upon us.
 (BB p.
 27)

-Philosophy, i.e. what Wittgenstein gives the name 'philosophy' to, is a fight against the self-mystifying spell that language casts over the mind (cf. PI § 109).
-Or again, philosophy is the fight to break the grip our misunderstanding the logic ("grammar" in Wittgenstein's jargon) of our language holds us in.
+Philosophy, i.e. what Wittgenstein gives the name 'philosophy' to, is "a battle against the bewitchment of the intellect by means of language" (PI § 109), a fight against the spell that language casts over the mind.
+Or again, philosophy is a fight to break the grip our misunderstanding of the logic of our language (or "grammar" in Wittgenstein's jargon) holds us in.

-Now, this is very important because here Wittgenstein says that he is defining the word 'philosophy' as he defines the word 'meaning', i.e. by saying that there are many meanings of the word 'philosophy', but that he is choosing this one rather than some other.
+Now, this is very important because here Wittgenstein says that he is defining, not the thing philosophy, but the word 'philosophy' as he defines the word 'meaning', i.e. by saying that there are many meanings of the word 'philosophy', but that he is choosing this one rather than some other.
 This is important because here he says, This is what I am calling 'philosophy', just as he says "meaning, in the only sense of the word 'meaning' which interests me is ..."
 (PP i, p.
 257; BB p.
 65)

 And so this answers (maybe) the question I asked elsewhere: does Wittgenstein think this is the only thing philosophy is, the only thing that philosophers do or can do?
 Or is Wittgenstein only saying that this is the only aspect of philosophy that interests him?

-Wittgenstein is not, at least in the Blue Book, identifying the essence of philosophy with this statement; he is not saying, This is what philosophy essentially is (which he does say about metaphysics in the Philosophical Investigations.
-He does not identify metaphysics with philosophy -- because logic (of language) also belongs to philosophy -- but he does say that metaphysics is essentially conceptual confusion and never speculation about what reality in itself is).
+Wittgenstein is not with this statement, at least not in the Blue Book, identifying the essence of all things classified as philosophy; he is not saying this (and only this) is what philosophy essentially is, which is what he does say about metaphysics in the Philosophical Investigations.
+(Wittgenstein does not identify metaphysics with philosophy -- because logic (of language) also belongs to philosophy -- but he does say that metaphysics is essentially conceptual confusion and never speculation about what reality in itself is.)

 Philosophy, as I use the word ...

-Is that a definition?
-Which kind -- verbal or real definition.
-"Real" would be a thesis-hypothesis about the essence of philosophy, "verbal" a description of how the word 'philosophy' is actually used -- or the meaning its user is assigning to it or has chosen for it.
+Which kind of definition, real or verbal, is Wittgenstein stating?
+A "real definition" would be a thesis about the essence of philosophy, whereas a "verbal definition" would be a description of how the word 'philosophy' is actually used -- or the meaning its user has chosen or has assigned to it.
 A definition sets limits.
-But which kind of limits does it set in this particular case?
-I think I have said which kind I think above: a selection, a choice is made; a choice, not the only possible choice.
+Which kind of limits has Wittgenstein set here?
+Self-imposed limits.
+He has chosen and assigned one particular meaning to the word 'philosophy', one meaning, not the only possible meaning.

 And the other kind of faith?